CORPORATE MEMBERS

 Alaska General Seafoods, Inc. - Alaska General Seafoods owns and operates two processing plants in Alaska: one in Naknek and the other in Ketchikan.
 AGS purchases Alaska sockeye, pink, and chum salmon to create canned, fresh and frozen, and high-quality roe products.

-E&E Foods – E&E Foods operates 3 shore based plants in Alaska along with a floating processor (Cape Greig) and 2 value added facilities in the Seattle area.
+E&E Foods – E&E Foods operates three shore based plants in Alaska along with a floating processor (Cape Greig) and 2 value added facilities in the Seattle area.
 The Alaska sites in Egegik (Coffee Point Seafoods), Kenai (Pacific Star Seafoods) and Yakutat (Yakutat Seafoods) are primarily salmon facilities while the Seattle plants process a wide variety of seafood from all over the Pacific coast, including products destined for their own Cannon Fish brand.

 Leader Creek Fisheries – Leader Creek Fisheries operates a salmon processing plant in Naknek that primarily produces high quality, once frozen sockeye salmon fillets from bled at sea fish.
 Along with the fillets, Leader Creek Fisheries produces premium headed and gutted frozen salmon.